Best Ashton Cigars by Strength (Mild to Full)

 Why It Works for Beginners

 Classic gives you premium cigar character without intimidation.
-It’s smooth from the first draw to the last and forgiving on the palate — a perfect everyday smoke or golf course stick.
+It is smooth from the first draw to the last and forgiving on the palate perfect for your first serious cigar.

 Mild‑Medium Choices That Build Complexity